Harry Potter and the Cursed Child: Act Three

-Scorpius discovers that his actions caused Cedric to join the Death Eaters and kill Neville Longbottom, preventing him from killing Nagini and allowing Voldemort to win the Battle of Hogwarts.
+Scorpius discovers that his actions caused Cedric to join the Death Eaters and kill Neville Longbottom, preventing him from killing Nagini and thus allowing Voldemort to win the Battle of Hogwarts.
 With Harry now dead, Albus never existed, while Voldemort was able to consolidate power and transform the Ministry of Magic into a dictatorial regime.
 In the new timeline, Scorpius became a popular Head Boy and Quidditch star, helping the staff and students torment Muggle-borns.
 Umbridge became the new Headmistress of Hogwarts and patrols the school with Dementors and a revived Inquisitorial Squad, led by Scorpius.

 A dark figure called "The Augurey" leads the Ministry of Magic.
-With the help and sacrifice of alternate Ron, Hermione, and Severus Snape, Scorpius uses the Time-Turner to prevent his and Albus' past actions, and restore the original timeline.
-Scorpius reunites with Albus, and the two are found by their parents, as well as Ron and Hermione.
+With the help and sacrifice of alternative versions of Ron, Hermione, and Severus Snape, Scorpius uses the Time-Turner to prevent his and Albus's past actions and restore the original timeline.
+Scorpius reunites with Albus, and the two are found by their parents, along with Ron and Hermione.
 Harry scolds Albus, but the two begin to reconcile.

 Realizing the danger the Time-Turner poses, Scorpius and Albus attempt to destroy it, when they are joined by Delphi.
-Scorpius notices Delphi's tattoo of an Augurey and realizes she was in charge of the Ministry of Magic in the alternate timeline.
-Delphi takes them captive, killing a fellow student in the process, and reveals her intention of restoring the alternate timeline.
+Scorpius notices Delphi's tattoo of an Augurey and realizes she was in charge of the Ministry of Magic in the alternative timeline.
+Delphi takes them captive, killing a fellow student in the process, and reveals her intention of restoring the alternative timeline.

-After Ron states he saw Albus and Scorpius with Delphi, Harry and Draco confront Amos, and discover Delphi had bewitched him into thinking she was his niece.
+After Ron states he saw Albus and Scorpius with Delphi, Harry and Draco confront Amos and discover Delphi had bewitched him into thinking she was his niece.
 Delphi takes the boys to the final challenge of the Triwizard Tournament, but Albus and Scorpius foil her plans, and Delphi uses the Time-Turner again to travel farther back in time.
-She inadvertently takes the boys with her, and destroys the Time-Turner to leave them stranded in time.
+She inadvertently takes the boys with her and destroys the Time-Turner to leave them stranded in time.

-Searching Delphi's room, Harry, Draco, Ginny, Hermione and Ron discover hidden writing on the walls claiming Delphi is the daughter of Voldemort, and describing a prophecy that will allow Voldemort to return.
+Searching Delphi's room, Harry, Draco, Ginny, Hermione, and Ron discover hidden writing on the walls claiming Delphi is the daughter of Voldemort, and describing a prophecy that will allow Voldemort to return.